Round Top Antique Show Fall 2017 Dates

 The Compound has parts of its venue opening Sept.
 16, with all 35,000 square feet open the following week.
 Arbor Antiques & International Design Show will open Sept.
 20, with Pandora de Balthazar’s tent open on Sept.
 18; all will close Sept.
 30. The Compound and Arbors will play host to special Designer Dream Spree events.
 The Designer Dream Spree panel, hosted by Houston designer Julie Dodson, is set for 3 p.m.
 Sept.
 27 at The Compound.
 On Sept.
 28, Arbor Antiques hosts the Boho Fashion Walk & Champagne Barbecue.
 Tickets may be purchased at www.designerdreamspree.com

 Bader Ranch, which debuted during the Spring 2017 show, will open its barn doors in Round Top on Sept.
-20 as well; its close is Oct.
+15; its close is Oct.
 8. McLaren’s Antiques & Interiors and Old Depot Vintage Show at the Stone Cellar opens Sept.
 15. McLaren’s will be open through Oct.
 8, while the Old Depot Market ends Sept.
 30. Round Top Vintage Market opens Sept.
 22 and will run through Oct.
 8. The DYD Show at Round Top’s Town Square has set dates of Sept.
 25 through Oct.
 7.

 Big Red Barn/Continental Tent and Marburger Farm Antique Show anchor the last week of September with openings on Sept.
 25 and Sept.
 26 respectively.
 Both end on Sept.
 30.